 Rabbits already have quite a bit of cuteness, but when they’re small enough to fit into the palm of your hand, it only ups that level of charm.
-It’s hard to resist those big, wide eyes paired with their little round furry bodies.
+It’s hard to resist those big, wide eyes paired with their little round, furry bodies.

 We’ve listed the 10 smallest rabbit breeds in the world.
 They all weigh all under 6 pounds.
 While these adorable little bundles seem similar, they come in a variety of different colorings, coat types, and temperaments.
-Most of the rabbits on our list make wonderful pets and are popular as show rabbits, recognized by ARBA (American Rabbit Breeders Association).
+Most of the rabbits on our list make wonderful pets and are popular as show rabbits, recognized by the ARBA (American Rabbit Breeders Association).

-The 10 Smallest Rabbit Breeds in the World:
+The 10 Smallest Rabbit Breeds in the World

 1. Columbia Basin Pygmy